UK Education Consultants in Hyderabad

 How does the UK education system work?

 The responsibility of education in the UK is delegated to four jurisdictions - England, Northern Ireland, Wales and Scotland.
-All of these regions have different forms of education systems, qualifications and individual laws/regulations.
+All of these regions have different forms of education systems, qualifications and individual laws and regulations.
 The major differences can be found in general and secondary education resulting in each region having its own credit frameworks and qualifications.

 Qualifications framework